 Always set your camera to take high-resolution photographs.
 Even if you only plan to use them on the web, you may later want to use them in print, which requires larger images.
 If you are downsizing your images to use for a website, be sure to keep your full resolution versions in a separate folder.

 If you would like some help improving your photography skills, consider taking a CaseLearns class in Digital Imaging I, II and III.

 Creative Commons (CC) is a non-profit organization headquartered in California.
 The organization has released several copyright licenses known as Creative Commons licenses free of charge to the public.
 These licenses allow creators to communicate which rights they reserve and which rights they waive for the benefit of recipients or other creators.
-An easy-to-understand one-page explanation of rights, with associated visual symbols, explains the specifics of each Creative Commons license.
-Search for these images on the web or on Flickr, which has millions of CC licensed photos.
+Included is an easy-to-understand one-page explanation of rights, with associated visual symbols, that explains the specifics of each Creative Commons license.
+You can search for these images on the web or on Flickr, which has millions of CC licensed photos.

 You may need images that you cannot create for yourself.
 Sources for imagery include archives, libraries, special collections and commercial stock companies.
 Remember that just because you can obtain images off the web, they are not necessarily free for you to use in your web or print work.
 The term “royalty-free” means that once the content is licensed under a set of guidelines, the licensee is free to use it in perpetuity without paying additional royalty charges.
 Permissions may also be obtained with rights-managed licenses, which usually allow buyers to use the content in very specific ways, with restrictions placed on things like period of time used, geographic region, industry, size published and extent of circulation.

 - The Library of Congress has an online database of prints and photographs of historic events, people and places.
 Copyrights and fees vary – some images are in the public domain with “no known restrictions,” while others require payment for publication fees.